These pickled red onions are as flavorful as they are easy! This easy pickled red onion recipe is the perfect topping to almost any dish!

 Pickling starts with picking your vegetable to pickle.
 Red onion is probably the second most common, but you can pickle just about any vegetable: green beans, carrots, jalapeños, cauliflower, the list goes on!
 For the red onion we are going to cut it into half moon slices.

 The easiest way to do this is with a mandoline, but please don’t shave your finger off at my expense.
 Exercise extreme care and use the guard, or you can just thinly slice using a knife.

-Once you have sliced your onions, time to move onto the pickling liquids.
+Once you have sliced your red onions, time to prepare the pickling liquid.
 I use a combination of red wine vinegar and apple cider vinegar.
-The apple cider vinegar gives it a nice tangy flavor, if you aren’t a fan you can use all red wine vinegar.
+The apple cider vinegar gives it a nice tangy flavor.
 In addition to the vinegars, I use: filtered water, kosher salt, maple syrup (instead of granulated sugar), and black pepper corns.

-The point of warming it on the stove is to melt the salt/sugar into one cohesive liquid.
+The point of heating the pickling liquid on the stove is to melt the salt/sugar into one cohesive liquid.
 If you are low on time you can also accomplish this in the microwave.
-Caution: with all the vinegar your kitchen may smell a bit vinegar’y for a bit.
+Caution: with all the vinegar, your kitchen may smell a bit vinegar’y for a bit (light a candle).

 - 1 large red onion, cut in half and thinly sliced

 - 2 cloves garlic, peeled and thinly sliced

 - 1 1/2 tsp kosher salt

 - 1/8 tsp all spice

 - Optional: 1/2 tsp crushed red pepper flakes or sliced jalapeño for heat